sam46/Agar.io-Clone/README.md

 #### Building

 To run the server, build the files in the src folder, and include the jar file in your project dependencies.
 Run the client from the Client folder.

+#### USE GOOGLE CHROME for running client

 #### TODO List
 - [x] Fixing time-stepping on server and clients